ThisTemba/clean-code/clean-code.md

 # Introduction

-This is a collection of my thoughts on what clean code is and how to write clean code.
-Think of clean code as the opposite of “but it works” code.
-“But it works” code is code that that makes no sense, is extremely hard to edit, and is very sensitive to small changes.
-Clean code makes perfect sense, is easy to edit and easy to fix when something goes wrong.
-Clean code saves everyone time and heartache.
+This is a collection of my thoughts on what clean code is and how to write it.
+Clean code is the opposite of "but it works" code.
+"But it works" code is code that that doesn't make sense, is hard to edit, and is very sensitive to small changes.
+Clean code makes sense, is easy to edit and easy to fix when something goes wrong.
+Clean code takes a little bit longer to write, but in the long-run saves everyone time and heartache.

 **Notes**

-1. While this writing and most of the ideas it contains are my own, a lot of it is based on ideas other people have had and shared with me personally or otherwise.
+1. While this document and most of the ideas it contains are my own, a lot of it is based on ideas other people have had long before I did.
-2. I reserve the right to change my mind about any and all of the opinions expressed in this document
+2. I reserve the right to change my mind about any of the opinions expressed in this document.
-3. This is document written _prescriptively_ ****\*****to myself****\*****.
-If you are not me, take it as a description of my opinions on these matters.
+3. This is document written as a description of the rules that I try to follow, not as a prescription for anyone else.
-4. If you disagree with anything, or have any suggestion, please include them as comments on this document
+4. If you disagree with anything in this document, or have any suggestions, please let me know using whatever method is most convenient for you.
 5. This is a living document.
-It is intentionally, perpetually unfinished.
-That said, if you notice anything weird in the document, feel free to let me know.
+It is intentionally perpetually unfinished.

 # Readability

-It is critical that code is easy to understand.
+Code should be easy to understand.

 Code that is easy to understand is easy to debug, improve, refactor, and fix.
 Code that is hard to understand is hard to debug, improve, refactor, and fix.
-This means code that is hard to understand or “thick” code is code that comes with a tax.
-That is, everyone who works with the thick code has to pay a time tax to first understand how the code works.
-In most situations, this time tax also translates directly into a monetary tax.
-This tax can be avoided altogether if the code is written for readability from the start.
+This means code that is hard to understand or "thick code" is code that comes with a time tax.
+Before being able to confidently modify the thick code, the time tax must be paid to understand the code.
+Quite often, this time tax translates directly into actual money that is wasted paying the developer to understand thick code.

-The following sections explain how to do this.
+By writing code with readability in mind from the start, we can avoid this unnecessary tax altogether.
+The sections below, explain how to do this.

 ## Writing for Readability

-Making code easy to understand is similar to making any form of writing easy to understand.
+Code is a form of writing.
+Many of the techniques used to make typical forms of writing easy to understand apply to coding as well.

 ### Clarity

-The first step is having a clear idea of what it is you are trying to communicate, or in the case of code, what it is your code is supposed to be doing.
-If you are not absolutely sure about what your code is supposed to be doing, you cannot possibly write your code in a way that is easy to understand.
+The first step is having a clear idea of what it is you are trying to communicate, in the case of code, this means having a clear idea of what your code is supposed to be doing.
+You cannot communicate an idea clearly, if that idea is not clear in your own head.

+If the coding task you are working on was assigned to you, ask as many questions about the nature of the task as it takes for you to be absolutely clear on the matter.
+If the coding task you are working on is personal, be just as ruthless in asking yourself these questions.

-If what you are coding is a task that was given to you and you are not clear on what exactly the task is, ask questions to the person who gave you the task.
-If it is something that you came up with yourself, ask yourself those questions.
-You should be able to explain in a few words what it is you’re trying to do and why.
+You should be able to explain in a few words what it is you're trying to do and why.

 ### Modularity / Fragmentation

+[What I would like to express here is that in order to communicate anything, that something needs to be broken down into bite-size chunks.
+My feeling is that people can only really hold 5 to 10 ideas in their head at once at any given point, so at any given level of abstraction, there should only be 5 to 10 things in play - 5 to 10 functions in a parent function, 5 to 10 components in a parent component etc. The analogy in writing is don't have chapters which just go on and on and on.
+If you have an extremely long chapter, find a way to fragment it into a few bigger chunks. ]

+[I guess there are two ways to approach this, one is from the top down and the other is from the bottom up.
+From the top down you are asking, "how can I break down this idea into smaller chunks?".
+From the bottom up you are asking, "how can I group these chunks into a few main ideas?".
+You are trying to achieve the same goal.
+Big things are hard to understand and smallness is in the middle, not at the extremes.
+An article with 1000 paragraphs in it has the problem of being too big and too small.
+It is too big because there are too many paragraphs dumped in one place.
+It is too small because the largest subcomponent is tiny (a paragraph).
+We make the whole thing more digestible by fragmenting the article, which is the same as grouping paragraphs together.

+[Fragmenting the whole and grouping the parts are the same action.
+There are times when we must do one over the other though.
+We must fragment and not group, when we have a big idea whose subcomponents we have not yet identified.
+And we must group when we have lots of small ideas whose unifying idea we have not yet identified.
+In writing this document, I am working primarily on the grouping task as I have lots of ideas as to how to write clean code, but it is not yet obvious how all those ideas are related.
+The alternative would be if I somehow knew exhaustively all the factors that go into writing good code, then worked to granularize those factors.]

+[I think the title of this section should reflect this duality in that there are two actions that go hand in hand, one working to group parts, the other working to divide wholes.
+Maybe "grouping" and "fragmenting".
+"Fragmentation and synthesis"]

 The next step, is breaking down the main idea into a few smaller chunks.
 In the case of writing these chunks may be anything from chapters to sentences.
 In the case of coding it could be anything from packages and modules to individual lines of code.